micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 No, my sons!
 For _it is_ not a good report that I hear.
 You make the Lord's people transgress.

 ###### 25
-If one man sins against another, God[^j] will judge him.
+If one man sins against another, God will judge him.
 But if a man sins against the Lord, who will intercede for him?"
 Nevertheless they did not heed the voice of their father, because the Lord desired to kill them.

 ###### 26
 And the child Samuel grew in stature, and in favor both with the Lord and men.